LEAD Frequently Asked Questions

 - I am hosting a program and would like for it to receive LEAD credit.
 How can I make that happen?

-This information is on the Program Credit page (see navigation bar on the left)
+This information is on the Program Credit page.

-- There was no sign up sheet at a program I attended.
+- There was no sign up sheet or ID reader at a program I attended.
 Does this mean that program didn't get LEAD credit?

-This may mean that 1) the program did not receive credit , 2) the presenter forgot to print off an attendance sheet or 3) the attendance sheet was not placed in a central location at the event and therefore you did not sign it.
+This may mean that 1) the program did not receive credit , 2) the presenter forgot to take attendance or 3) the attendance sheet or ID reader was not placed in a central location at the event and therefore you did not see it.
 If you have any questions or concerns about receiving LEAD credit in this case please e-mail us at LEAD@oneonta.edu.